doornt/flutter_html/README.md

 A Flutter package for rendering html pug template file as Flutter widgets.

+Welcome to join us to improve this project!

 ## Getting Started

 To use this plugin, add `flutter_html_render` as a dependency in your pubspec.yaml file.